crabzilla/crabzilla/README.md

 * crabzilla-core      → Schema, Serialization, Verticles, Repositories, etc. Your model will depend on this.
 * crabzilla-pg-client → Implementation for an UnitOfWorkRepo and EventsProjector.
-* crabzilla-web       → CommandRestVerticle.
+* crabzilla-web       → HealthVerticle or RestVerticle.
 Depends on vertx-web module.

 ## Links